lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 .. image:: featherpad.png
   :width: 80%

 To open a spell check window press :kbd:`F2` or :menuselection:`Edit --> Check Spelling`.
 If the spell check does not find a what you typed that spellcheck does not recognize will be shown from :guilabel:`Unknown word` followed by what is typed.
 If this is correct press the :guilabel:`Add To Dictionary` button to never have to deal with spellcheck marking this wrong again.
+To see what is wanted as a replacment for a typo see :guilabel:`Replace with` for the first suggestion and beneath this is a list of things to replace with.

 Customizing
 ------------